6/ping-metrics/README.md

 # ping-metrics

-Ping an IP address and get rolling metrics such as average ping, ping standard deviation, and packet loss %.
+Ping an IP address and get rolling metrics such as:

+- average ping
+- ping standard deviation
+- packet loss %

 Example usage: